 6. Pushing boundaries becomes an addiction

-Whenever it’s a small barrier or a more ambitious one, pushing your limits can become an addiction.
+Whenever you have to conquer a small barrier or a more ambitious one, pushing your limits can become an addiction.

-And, I have to say that I really started to like having these new experiences over and over again.
-Every new challenge made me feel like a stronger person.
-It made me grow, but also feel addicted to searching new boundaries to push.
+I really started to like having these new experiences over and over again.
+Every new challenge made me feel a bit stronger.
+It helped to grow my personality.

 7. Saying goodbye becomes easier after time

-Meeting a lot of new people when you are living abroad, but knowing that you won’t be able to stay with them for long isn’t always the easiest thing.
+When you meet a lot of new people abroad and you know that you won’t be able to stay with them for long isn’t always easy.

 Especially when you meet the most lovely people on the road as a backpacker, and you know you probably only will spend 1-3 days with them, and then perhaps you will never see them again.
-This can be a very difficult thing to accept.
+It can be a difficult thing to accept.

-For me, I accepted the fact after having the experience of saying goodbye a couple of times.
-Saying goodbye becomes easier, but it will always remain a sad experience.
+For me, I needed time for it to accept that saying goodbye isn’t the end of the world.
+Saying goodbye after time becomes easier, but it will always remain a sad experience.
 This depends on who you meet, what and how the situation is of course.

 8. The longer the distance, the stronger the relationships